How to add different signatures to internal and external emails

 If you use the program in server-side mode, the correct signature (internal or external) is automatically added to an email based on its recipient(s) (Fig. 12.).
 The signature is added after the email is sent, but users can view their signature by using the signature preview add-in.

 If you send a single message to 2 (or more) recipients from both inside and outside your organization, each recipient will get a different signature.
 Learn more about the message splitting feature

-In client-side mode, users select their signatures while composing an email in Outlook.
+In client-side mode, the default signature for new messages is added automatically while composing an email in Outlook or OWA.
 If you configured the client-side rules exactly as described in this article, the external signature is added to all messages by default.
-To use an internal email signature, it needs to be selected in Outlook by clicking the Signature button on the Insert tab (Fig. 13.).
+To use an internal email signature, it needs to be selected from the CodeTwo Signatures pane in Outlook or OWA by clicking the Use this signature button (Fig. 13.).